Stroke- Is there LIFE after stroke?

 What is Stroke?

-The public is taught the acronym F.A.S.T to screen if a person has had a stroke.
-There is a better chance of survival/good recovery if the person is sent to the hospital within 4 hours of having a stroke because there are certain procedures which can be done to lessen the effects of stroke.
+The public is taught the acronym F.A.S.T for stroke screening and there is a better chance of survival/good recovery if the person is sent to the hospital within 4 hours of having a stroke because there are certain procedures which can lessen the effects of stroke.

 Is there life after stroke?